 "Hmm.
 I can see how the word might have translated oddly into English."
 Vara paused for a moment, thinking.
 "The koiné word comes from a root that means to stand.
 The idea is that you get some people standing with one faction, and others standing with another.
 They stop talking to each other.
 Before long they can't compromise with each other, or even recognize each other as having legitimate concerns.
 Sooner or later they start resorting to violence."

 "Civil war, we might call that."

 "Well.
 There's nothing civil about it."
 Vara shrugged.
-"Armali has been relatively quiet.
+"Armali has been quiet.
+Relatively speaking, at least.
 It helps that Liara has been here most of the time, ever since the war, pouring resources into relief and recovery.
 After the first two or three years, there wasn't any more danger of famine, people had a chance to do some rebuilding, and life started getting back to normal.
 We've been better off than some other parts of the planet.
 Far better off."

 Miranda snorted.
 "Give people a little prosperity, and they can start fighting over abstractions again."

 "Yes."
 Vara sighed, looking worried.
 "I'm afraid Liara has been busy giving our people the perfect abstractions to fight over."

 Their aircar swept low over Armali, on its way to the T'Soni lineage estates to the east.
 As always, Miranda looked out at the city and felt melancholy.